MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

     cd F:
     ```

-1. Within the command prompt, enter the following command and press Enter to Clone the **microsoftlearning/AZ-203-DevelopingSolutionsForAzure** project hosted on GitHub into the **Labfiles** directory:
+1. Within the command prompt, enter the following command and press Enter to clone the **microsoftlearning/AZ-203-DevelopingSolutionsForAzure** project hosted on GitHub into the **Allfiles (F):\\** drive:

     ```
     git clone --depth 1 --no-checkout https://github.com/microsoftlearning/AZ-203-DevelopingSolutionsForMicrosoftAzure .